syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-Customization.md

 ---
 layout: post
-title: Appearance and Styling in Syncfusion SfRating control
+title: Appearance and Styling in Syncfusion Rating control
 description: Learn how to change the appearance and styling of rating control using ItemSize, ItemSpacing, ItemCount and customization properties.
 platform: Xamarin.Android
 control: Rating
 documentation: ug
 ---

-# Appearance Customization
+# Customizing appearance

-We can customize the rated and unrated items Color, Stroke Width and Stroke color using the following properties of SfRatingSettings. `RatedFill`, `UnRatedFill`, `RatedStroke`, `UnRatedStroke`, `RatedStrokeWidth`, `unRatedStrokeWidth`.
+You can customize the color, stroke width, and stroke color of rated and unrated items using the following properties of `SfRatingSettings`:

+* `RatedFill`
+* `UnRatedFill`
+* `RatedStroke`
+* `UnRatedStroke`
+* `RatedStrokeWidth`
+* `unRatedStrokeWidth`

-## Rating Settings
+## Rating settings

-For styling customization, Set the `RatingSettings` property value with `SfRatingsSettings` object instance.
+For customizing styles, set the value of `RatingSettings` property with `SfRatingsSettings` object instance.

 {% tabs %}